spatie/tailwind-safelist-generator/README.md

 };
 ```

-Maintaining this list can be cumbersome, because whenever you update your theme, you need to update the list.
+Maintaining this list can become cumbersome, because whenever you update your theme, you need to update the list.
 That's why we created `tailwind-safelist-generator`, so you can declare a set of classes you don't want to purge that stay in sync with your theme.

 ## Support us